IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 Logging out here means logging out of IdentityServer so that, next time you try to login from an IdentityServer-protected application, you will have to enter your credentials again.

-The process here is simple, we just need a logout button that calls the `redirectForLogout` method of the `OidcTokenManager` instance.
+The process here is simple, we just need a logout button that calls the `signoutRedirect` method of the `UserManager` instance.
 We also need to let IdentityServer know that the specified post-logout redirect URL is valid:

 ```csharp
 public static class Clients